North American, Central American, Culture, American (North, South, Central, & Caribbean), American (US), Mexican American, Latinx, Chicanx

 In these initiatives, we will focus on creating community economic opportunities through the development of affordable housing, transformative services and the authentic promotion of asset acquisition.

-Día de los Muertos Highlight, Hispanic, American, Latinx, Caribbean, Chicanx
+North American, Central American, Caribbean, Día de los Muertos Highlight, Culture, American (North, South, Central, & Caribbean), American (US), Hispanic, Latinx, Caribbean, Chicanx

 In 1977 a group of students of Mexican ancestry who identified as Chicana/os in recognition of their unique social, cultural and political identities joined forces with a Chicano Art Professor, Rubén Trejo, to establish the Chicano Education Program.
 Since its creation, this program has served as an academic and community center for students and their families.
 Today, the Chicana/o/x Studies Program, as is known, provides services for students of all backgrounds: Chicanx, Indigenous, Hispanic, Latinx, immigrant, migrant, Caribbean, Central American, South American, non-Latinx, and beyond.
 Our program offers academic and non-academic support services both in English and Spanish, such as advising, peer mentorship, and tutoring opportunities, culturally relevant events, scholarship information, and a home away from home.
 Welcome to your space!
 (Bienvenidos!)